terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 My name is Terry Peppers.
 I'm the Vice President of Engineering at Leapfrog.
 We're a marketing technology company based in Evanston, IL.

-Welcome to the 2017 Testing in Python Birds of a Feather, or more affectionately known as the TiP BoF!
+Welcome to the 2017 Testing in Python Birds of a Feather, or if you're into the whole brevity thing TiP BoF!

 ## The Beginning